zakkor/ricem/README.md

 `ricem edit <template name>` to open a file in your editor (specified by $VISUAL).
 Example: `ricem edit rc.xml` will open `~/.config/openbox/rc.xml`

-`ricem update` will download the latest version of `.conf` that contains the latest templates directly from this github repo. <b>(Unstable and replaces your current .conf file which contains your themes)</b>
+`ricem update` will download the latest version of `.conf` that contains the latest templates directly from this github repo.

 ## Obtaining
 #### Dependencies: